OpenDreamKit/OpenDreamKit.github.io/meetings/2019-04-02-GAPSingularMeeting/program.md

 <details>
 <summary>
-Visualizations in Jupyter (Claus Fieker, Pedro Garcia-Sanchez)
+Visualizations in Jupyter (Claus Fieker)
 </summary>
 Abstract: In this workshop we want to explore and extend the features of various visualization backends for Jupyter, and how we can use them in CAS.